 For fourteen years Hedeman held teaching, counseling and administrative positions, including Dean of Students, at Parkland College, a public community college.
 His first job in education was at McDonogh School in Maryland where he was a teacher, coach, houseparent, counselor, and head of upper school.
 Hedeman earned his A.B. in English from Princeton University, his M.Ed. at Johns Hopkins, and his Ph.D. at the U. of Illinois.
 Upon retirement from the U. of Illinois in 2012, Hedeman moved to Lawrence, Kansas.
 He is consulting with honors programs nationally and serving on the board of the Marketplace Literacy Project.

 John focuses on young professionals for C. K. Gunsalus & Associates.
-His presentations, consulting, and workshops complement and expand the material found in C. K. Gunsalus's book, The Young Professional's Survival Guide, available from Harvard Press.
+His presentations, consulting, and workshops compliment and expand the material found in C. K. Gunsalus's book, The Young Professional's Survival Guide, available from Harvard Press.
 Learn more about the guide for young professionals